 Dr. Toby Coley

 Toby F. Coley completed his Ph.D. in Rhetoric and Writing from Bowling Green State University (OH) in 2011 and teaches courses in Rhetoric and Composition, British Literature, Religion and Literature, Advanced Composition, and Advanced Rhetoric at UMHB.
 His research investigates the connections between writing, ethics, digital media, and religion.
 He also conducts research on C.S.
 Lewis.
-His publications have been featured in Rhetoric Review, Computers and Composition, Computers & Composition Online, and Kairos: A Journal of Rhetoric, Technology, and Pedagogy, and Sehnsucht: The C. S. Lewis Journal.
+His publications have been featured in Rhetoric Review, Computers and Composition, Computers & Composition Online, and Kairos: A Journal of Rhetoric, Technology, and Pedagogy, VII: The Journal of the Marion E. Wade Center, and Sehnsucht: The C. S. Lewis Journal.
 His book, Teaching with Digital Media in Writing Studies: An Exploration of Responsibilities was published in the fall of 2011 (Peter Lang Press).
 He also writes poetry, creative nonfiction, and short stories.
 His creative work has been featured in the venues such as the The Windhover, Black & White, and The FictionWeek Literary Review.

 - “[Enlightened saints they call them]” (poetry).
 The Windhover.
 22.1 (2018): 55.